 Nearly all so-called “smart” alternator controllers typically implement a time-based absorption strategy to provide a charge termination that is anything but smart… any charge termination is still a lot better than none however.

-Absorption times with lithium iron phosphate batteries should typically not exceed 30-35 minutes in most situations when charging with high-current sources, and much less if the battery is being charged at low current.
+Absorption times with lithium iron phosphate batteries are typically in the 30-40 minutes range in most situations when charging with high-current sources, and much less if the battery is being charged at low current.
 If a time-based termination is going to be implemented, then the absorption time should be determined experimentally by monitoring the current taper.
 If the battery is suffering from memory effects due to previous repeated partial charge cycles, then the required absorption time can increase very significantly and a time-based termination will interrupt the charge before the cell memory has been cleared.

 Optimal Charge Termination

 In all instances where significant charging currents are present or where the battery has seen a large number of interrupted and partial charge cycles, correct termination can only be obtained by monitoring both current and voltage to make an informed decision.

 The voltage must be up at the absorption setpoint while the current is down at the charge termination limit; this indicates that the ability of the battery to absorb further charge is near its end.
 The final state of charge achieved depends on the combination of maximum voltage and minimum current, but changing the termination current is the only reliable way of altering the state of charge obtained and the voltage must always be sufficient to ensure memory effects from previous partial cycles can be overcome.